simonen/obsidian/LINUX 1/NETWORK SERVICES/DHCP.md

 > ```

 **ddns-update-style**
-* interim: uses TXT records as DHCID associated with dns records
+* `interim`: uses TXT records as DHCID associated with dns records
-* standard: uses RR as DHCID
+* `standard`: uses RR as DHCID

-**ignore client-updates**: will not update existing records.
+`ignore client-updates:` will not update existing records.

 Changing DNS records can be achieved remotely by the **nsupdate** command.